 However, just a few years later, terrible labor strikes between the miners and the mining companies would result in hundreds of unemployed miners and bloodshed along Route 66.
-In 1935, the members of the Mine, Mills and Smelter Workers’ International Union, went on strike in the Tri-State Mining District.
-The mining companies were unimpressed and quickly replaced the strikers with non-union workers who were organized into a company union, commonly called the Blue Card Union.
+In 1935, the members of the Mine, Mills and Smelter Workers’ International Union went on strike in the Tri-State Mining District.
+The mining companies were unimpressed and quickly replaced the strikers with non-union workers organized into a company union, commonly called the Blue Card Union.

-As a result, a mob of angry unemployed miners blocked Route 66 and sprayed bullets and rocks onto any passing vehicles who failed to follow their commands.
-They were particularly interested in any vehicles that were transporting the scabs belonging to the Blue Card Union.
+As a result, a mob of angry unemployed miners blocked Route 66 and sprayed bullets and rocks onto any passing vehicles that failed to follow their commands.
+They were particularly interested in any vehicles transporting the scabs belonging to the Blue Card Union.
 Police officers were forced to detour the Route 66 traffic, and then Governor Alf Landon declared martial law in Galena and dispatched National Guard troops to quell the violence.

 The unrest, however, would continue for the next few years before exploding into violence again in April 1937 when the Committee for Industrial Organization (CIO) undertook to aid the unemployed workers belonging to the Mine, Mill, and Smelter Workers’ Union.
 While the unemployed miners were distributing leaflets for the CIO at a smelter in Joplin, Missouri, they were seized by Blue Card unionists and severely beaten on April 10, 1937.
 The next day, about 5,000 members of the Blue Card Union met at Picher, Oklahoma, armed with clubs and pick handles to disperse a meeting of CIO organizers and wrecked the local Union Hall.
-They then traveled to Treece, Kansas, where they demolished another Union Hall before continuing on to Galena.
+They then traveled to Treece, Kansas, where they demolished another Union Hall before continuing to Galena.